See also publication list and research group

 Current research projects:

-Fundamental studies of nanowire growth
+Fundamental studies of crystal growth by in-situ TEM

 Primary funding: Knut & Alice Wallenberg Foundation (Wallenberg Academy Fellowship)